Frequently Asked Questions

 What is a CCRC or Life Plan Community?

 CCRC stands for Continuing Care Retirement Community.
 This is also referred to as a Life Plan Community.
-These types of communities service multiple levels of care, including Independent Living, Assisted Living, and Nursing Care, offering residents a continuum of care.
-Good Samaritan Home is actually the largest, single campus, not-for-profit, CCRC in the state of Illinois.
+These types of communities service multiple levels of care, including Independent Living, Assisted Living, and Nursing Care, offering residents a complete continuum of care.
+Good Samaritan Home is the largest, single campus, not-for-profit, CCRC in the state of Illinois.
 In addition to Independent Living, Assisted Living, and Intermediate & Skilled Nursing Care, we offer Shelter Care, Special Care for Alzheimer’s and Dementia, and Short-term Rehabilitation on our campus.
 This type of community is beneficial because it allows you to age in place as your needs change, rather than having to look for a new facility.
-For more information on the benefits of a CCRC Community, read our blog post Why Choose a CCRC.
+Learn more about the benefits of a Life Plan Community >

 What Levels of Care do you offer?

-Independent Living is for the active senior who is still independent, but doesn’t want to maintain their own home anymore.
+Independent Living is for the active senior who is still independent but doesn’t want to maintain their own home anymore.
 We take care of all maintenance inside and outside the cottages.
-The condos offer privacy and independence, without the stress of maintaining your own home.
+The condos offer privacy and independence, without the stress of managing your own home.

 Assisted Living is for the senior who needs a little extra help, but doesn’t need 24-hour nursing care.
 These seniors stay as self-sufficient as possible but can get help with daily tasks like housekeeping, medications, and getting dressed.